 Forging, like the Pressure Die Casting process, is extremely repeatable.
-Heated softened alloy stock is presented into a tool steel split tool and tremendous pressure is exerted, forcing the alloy to take the shape of the two halves of the tooling.
+Heated softened alloy stock is presented as a tool steel split tool and tremendous pressure is exerted, forcing the alloy to take the shape of the two halves of the tooling.
 The resulting finish of the part takes the form and surface finish of the tool cavity.

 Tooling parting line flash is removed by a series of cropping and linishing/ polishing operations.
 These parting line area surface finishes are dependent on the controls of these processes.Typically surface finishes achieved are 1,6 Microns or better for aluminium alloy parts.

 For Brass alloy finishes achieved are slightly less than 1.6 Microns.